Consensys/evm-dafny/README.md

 * An [Interactive reference to EVM opcodes](https://www.evm.codes)
 * The Yul intermediate representation [Yul documentation](https://docs.soliditylang.org/en/v0.8.10/yul.html)
 * Another proposal [Yul+](https://fuellabs.medium.com/introducing-yul-a-new-low-level-language-for-ethereum-aa64ce89512f)

 # Methodology

-Dafny provides extensive support for automated reasoning leveraging the power of state-of-start automated reasoning engines (SMT-solvers).
+[Dafny](https://github.com/dafny-lang/dafny) provides extensive support for automated reasoning leveraging the power of state-of-start automated reasoning engines (SMT-solvers).
 As a result, Dafny can assist in proving program **correctness** with respect to a specification.
-In this project, the specifications are given as pre and post conditions.
-The abscence of runtime errors is checked by default in Dafny so there is not need to add specific specifications for them.
+In this project, the specifications of functions are given as _pre_ and _post_ conditions.
+The abscence of runtime errors (under/overflows, division by zero, array/sequence out-of-bounds) is checked by default in Dafny so there is no need to add specific specifications for them.
 All the proofs can be **mechanically verified** using theorem provers.

+# Contributing

+By default contributors accept the terms of the license.
+We also endeavour to follow the conventions of the Dafny [style guide](https://github.com/dafny-lang/dafny/blob/master/docs/StyleGuide/Style-Guide.md).

 ## Install Dafny on your computer